Why Employee Performance Appraisal Does Not Work

 Disagreement about contribution and performance ratings can create a conflict-ridden situation that festers for months.
 Most managers avoid conflict that will undermine workplace harmony.
 In today's team-oriented work environment, it is also difficult to ask people who work as colleagues, and sometimes even friends, to take on the role of judge and defendant.

 Further compromising the situation, with salary increases frequently tied to the numerical rating or ranking, the manager knows they are limiting the staff member's increase if they rate their performance less than outstanding.
 No wonder managers waffle.

-If the approach taken is the traditional one it is harmful to performance development, damages workplace trust, undermines harmony, and fails to encourage personal best performance.
+If the employee appraisal approach taken is the traditional one it is harmful to performance development, damages workplace trust, undermines workplace harmony, and fails to encourage personal best performance.

 Furthermore, it underutilizes the talents of HR professionals and managers and forever limits their ability to contribute to true performance improvement within your organization.

 A performance management system starts with how a position is defined and ends when you have determined why an excellent employee left your organization for another opportunity.

 Within such a system, feedback to each staff member occurs regularly.
 Individual performance objectives are measurable and based on prioritized goals that support the accomplishment of the overall goals of the total organization.
 The vibrancy and performance of your organization are ensured because you focus on developmental plans and opportunities for each staff member.

 In a performance management system, feedback remains integral to a successful practice.
 The feedback, however, is a discussion.
 Both the employee and their manager have an equivalent opportunity to bring information to the dialogue.